antpass79/k8s-deployment/README.md

 Here there is the list of what I would like to learn:

-- understand adresses and ports
+- understand adresses and ports for all actors in k8s.
-- manage pods and nodes in a cluster
+- manage pods and nodes in a cluster.
-- expose the frontend on Internet through services and ingresses
+- expose the frontend on Internet through services and ingresses.
-- store data by volumes
+- store data by volumes.
-- change configuration on the fly
+- change configuration on the fly.

-Now we can the application in different environments, in order to understand what is steps that I did to deploy on k8s:
+Now we can the application in different environments, in order to understand what are the steps that I did to deploy on k8s:

 - [Run Locally](assets/notes/readme/run-locally.md)
 - [Run on Minikube](assets/notes/readme/run-on-minikube.md)